theforeman/theforeman.org/_posts/2020-12-24-how-to-start-with-foreman.md

 Unmanaged Hosts can be used in many use cases.
 The first and most simple use case is the inventory.
 You can keep track of your infrastructure information.
-You can have multiple [users and control](https://theforeman.org/manuals/latest/index.html#4.1.2RolesandPermissions), who has access to specific subset of data.
+You can have multiple [users and control](https://theforeman.org/manuals/latest/index.html#4.1.2RolesandPermissions), who has access to a specific subset of data.
 This data can be searched through using advanced, yet easy to use, search syntax.
 You can generate various reports and statistics.
-Therefore you can e.g. easily tell, how many CentOS 7 and 8 are running in your datacenter, search for all hosts in *Subnet* 192.168.0.0/24, create CSV list of all hosts that are owned by a specific group of admins.
+Therefore you can e.g. easily tell, how many CentOS 7 and 8 are running in your datacenter, search for all hosts in *Subnet* 192.168.0.0/24, create a CSV list of all hosts that are owned by a specific group of admins.

 Once you have hosts defined, you can also take advantage of some nice plugins, such as [remote execution](https://www.theforeman.org/plugins/foreman_remote_execution/1.7/index.html)